 You will need your dog or cat to be up to date with their C5 vaccinations and take a copy of your vaccination certificate with you as you will need to show this at the caravan park or doggy day care facilities.

-Make sure their flea and tick treatments are up to date and relevant for the areas you are travelling to.
-Particularly if there are paralysis ticks in the areas you are visiting.
+Make sure their flea and tick treatments are up to date and relevant for the areas you are traveling to, particularly if there are paralysis ticks in the areas you are visiting.

 Ensure your dog or cat’s microchip details are up to date too.
 Especially if you have moved or may have changed your contact number.
 Even if they are, always put an ID tag on your dog’s collar with your mobile number so your dog can be returned to you immediately should they wander off or get lost, otherwise they may end up being taken to the local council pound.

 Before going on any road trip or holiday with your pet, make sure you have a First Aid Kit in your car or caravan that is suitable for both yourselves and your pet.
 Ideally order a dog or cat pet specific First Aid Kit.
 Click here for a list of what to include in your kit.